Chion82/react-redux-universal-minimal/README.md

 * jest for test utils (No test scripts added by default)
 * webpack configuration for both client and server side
 * ESLint
-* hot reload for client side development
+* hot reload for both client and server side development

 Usage
 -----